 The WHO CC research plan includes:

-Development and evaluation of international models involving documentation of Health Promotion in clinical settings at hospitals, primary care and community - and monitoration of effect.
+- Development and evaluation of international models for implementation and documentation of effect of Health Promotion in clinical settings at hospitals, primary care and community - and monitoration of effect.

-Research programs for staff including physical activity and effect of training sessions as well as evaluation of teaching and training.
+- Research programs for staff, including clinical research methodology and courses in Gold Standard Programs for smoking and alcohol cessation intervention in relation to surgery (Smoke free and alcohol operation).
+Courses also include research on physical activity and effect of training sessions as well as evaluation of teaching and training.

 The impact of well-performed high quality studies in the field of hospital and health service health promotion is tremendous, both directly and indirectly.
 The direct impact targets large patient groups, their relatives and the staff as well as society as a whole.